-This is a visual inspection of the property and the surveyor won’t be removing items (carpets, floorboards etc) for a more detailed inspection.
+This is a visual inspection of the property, and the surveyor won’t be removing items (carpets, floorboards, etc.inspection) for an examination.
 But still, this type of survey covers much than a condition report.
 You can expect anything that doesn’t meet building regulations to be listed, along with a rough price guide for the repairs.
 Damp and subsidence issues will be noted in this type of report.
 We suggest this type of survey if you have some concerns about a property but don’t want to pay for a full house building survey.

-The survey will take around 2-3 hours for a 3 bedroom house.
+The survey will take around 2-3 hours for a three bedroom house.

-You can expect a home buyer’s report to cost in the region £500.00 inc VAT for a 3 bed house
+You can expect a home buyer’s report to cost in the region £500.00 inc VAT for a three-bed house

 House Building Survey Cost

-For a 3 bedroom house, you can expect a house building survey to take half a day.
+For a three bedroom house, you can expect a house building survey to take half a day.

-The cost of a house building survey is between £700-800 for a 3 bedroom house inc VAT
+The cost of a house building survey is between £700-800 for a three bedroom house inc VAT

 While we would never suggest you carry out a DIY survey instead of instructing a professional and registered surveyor, you can do some checks yourself to compliment any official survey:

-- Check maps, Streeview and do Google searches, look for major roads, railway lines, nearby housing estates etc.
+- Check maps, Streetview and do Google searches, look for major roads, railway lines, nearby housing estates etc.

 - Contact local council to see recent planning applications.